qiwi/protopipe/README.md

 * Graphs are immutable.
 * Graph has only one `source` and one `target` vertexes.
 * The lib does not solve the declaration problem (you know, _adjacency/incidence matrix_, _adjacency list_, DSL).
-* No consistency checks out of box: _graph_ is being traversed as is.
+* No consistency checks out of box: graph is traversed as is.
 But you're able to add custom assertions (for example, BFS-based check).

 ## Definitions and contracts
 * Vertex is a graph atom.